Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I can definitively say I have never EVER had anything like this.
 Not even remotely.
 So why do I give it an 7 and not a 10?
 Because despite the insane and intense complexity of the most interesting assortment of flavors ever collected in a distilled spirit, I cannot say that I definitively loved it.
 It was wild and crazy and not what I would choose to sip comfortably.
 I didn't dislike it either and I can tell that this is truly a unique rum and experience.
 Given the whole experience I cannot in good conscience rate it below an 7 on this scale even if the particular menagerie of flavors isn't really something I would sit around and sip.
 I can definitely appreciate the craft and artistry of this rum even if the profile is too wild for what i might consider relaxation.
-The best way I can explain it is that it is a wild crazy ride that I might enjoy when I want a thrill, but not something I would turn to to relax and forget the day.
+The best way I can explain it is that it is a wild crazy ride that I might enjoy when I want a thrill.
 This is more something I will keep for people who think they have had everything rum has had to offer, because if you haven't had this, then I assure you that you haven't.

 Country of Origin: Haiti